Lindsey Wright

 Lindsey Elizabeth Wright (born 31 December 1979) is an Australian professional golfer playing on the LPGA Tour.
 She earned exempt status for the 2004 LPGA season in 2003, and has been competing full-time on the Tour since.

-Personal life

-Wright was born in Tunbridge Wells, Kent, England and currently holds residence in both McKinney, Texas and Albury, Australia.

-Lindsay who is also a qualified registered nurse has been working as a full time nurse after the prime of her career since 2018.

-Amateur career
+Early life and amateur career

-Wright took up golf at the age of nine.
+Wright was born in Tunbridge Wells, Kent, England in 1979.
+She took up golf at the age of nine.
 She was an Australian Institute of Sport golf scholarship holder from 1998 to 1999.
+In 1998, she was the leading amateur at the Women's Australian Open.

-She finished second at the 2001 NCAA Championship while at Pepperdine University.
-She was a semifinalist at the 2002 U.S. Women's Amateur, finished second at the 2002 World Cup in Malaysia and was a finalist at the 2002 British Ladies Amateur.
+For university, she attended Pepperdine University.
+She finished second at the 2001 NCAA Championship while at Pepperdine.
+She was a semifinalist at the 2002 U.S. Women's Amateur, finished second at the 2002 World Cup in Malaysia, and was a finalist at the 2002 British Ladies Amateur.
 She played in the 2003 Kraft Nabisco Championship as an amateur and tied for 57th.